15 EASY & ENERGY BURSTING INDOOR GAMES AND ACTIVITIES FOR KIDS.

-Use any type of ball to bowl, attempting to knock down as many plastic bottles or cups as possible.
+To bowl,you can use any form of ball and try to knock down as many plastic water bottles or containers as you can.

 I use stuffed animals when playing this game.
-I stand a few stuffed animals then, encourage my child to roll the ball and knock the toys over.
+I stand a few stuffed animals then, my little one tries to knock the stuffed animals down.

 This is definitely a classic and never disappoints.